Leath Correctional Institution

-Leath Correctional Institution (LCIW) is a South Carolina Department of Corrections prison for women located in unincorporated Greenwood County, South Carolina, near Greenwood.
+Leath Correctional Institution (LCIW) is a South Carolina Department of Corrections prison for women located in unincorporated Greenwood County, South Carolina, United States, near Greenwood.
 Leath opened in 1991.
 It is located just east of the Greenwood County Airport.

 The prison, on a 39 acre plot of land, has a capacity of 968.

 History

 The prison opened in September 1991.

 In the early 1990s a company called Third Generation contracted the manufacture of women's underwear to 35 Leath prisoners.
 These prisoners produced about $1.5 million worth of clothing.
 J.C.
 Penney, Victoria's Secret, and other companies bought this underwear for resale.
 This was revealed in a 1995 National Institute for Justice study.
 The contract was terminated by the mid-1990s.

 The prison's Braille Production Center, in which inmates make braille materials for schoolchildren, opened in 2002.

 The current chapel was dedicated on February 21, 2013.